ADN-DevTech/apps.exchange.packager/README.md

 OSX: `osx -p ~/Projects/ -t osxPerMachine MyApp.bundle`

 <b>Note:</b> Note the difference between Maya and the other products.
-Maya cannot accept a .bundle extenstion for an apps.echange bundle.
+Maya cannot accept a .bundle extension for an apps.exchange bundle.
 Whereas, all others do require that extension.

 --------